PrLangRiko/Riko/README.md

   -image_save<br>
   -pcall<br>
   are removed<br>
-  added<br>
+  added 3 new build in functions<br>

-    #KEY will be name of file extenson is .crk
+    #KEY will be name of file extenson is .crk can be found in ./LocalCompiledSaves
     CompileProgram(KEY)
     #Returns null

-    #KEY is name of file loads
+    #KEY is name of file loads it will check LocalCompiledSaves and WebMouduls
     LoadCompiledProgram(KEY)
     #Returns null